adriaan-vd-graaf/genome_integration/docs/source/about_genome_integration.md

 - Classes to handle single nucleotide polymorphism data
 - Classes to handle genetic associations
 - Classes to handle individual samples
 - Causal inference using many different popular summary statistics based MR methods.

-(MR-Egger, IVW, MR-PRESSO, ...)
+     1. IVW,
+     2. IVW combined with the q test.
+     3. MR-Egger,
+     4. LDA-MR-Egger,
+     4. MR-PRESSO

 - Causal inference using MR-link
 - Reading genotype files in the `plink` bed format
-- Exporting to, Running, and loading often used commands in the `plink` and `gcta64` programs.
+- Exporting to, running, and loading often used commands in the `plink` and `gcta64` programs.
 - Using the `enrichr` web api on a set of genes to enrichment analyses.

 ## Examples of usage for genome_integration

-### Harmonization of associations
-Harmonization of associations can be done using the GeneticAssociation classes.
+##Harmonization of associations
+Harmonization of associations is a pre-analysis step that set up, for each SNP, the effect allele in the outcome data to be identical to the effect allele in the exposure summary statistics.
+This step is necessary so that we are i) comparing the effect size for the same allele, 2) check if inconsistencies in alleles are present for the same data set.
+It can be done using the GeneticAssociation classes.
 This will flip betas (multiply by -1), and take the inverse of the allele frequency.

 ```python
 from genome_integration import association